-- 5.7 Approved Lists are lists of suppliers who meet the Council's minimum technical and financial standards for the types of contract. - 5.8 The Assistant Director Commissioning and Procurement, following consultation with the Chief Legal & Monitoring Officer, may establish an Approved List of suppliers of Supplies, Services or Works, where the Council requires to make recurrent, low value, transactions of a similar type which must be priced individually and cannot be aggregated into a single procurement exercise. - 5.9 Any request for approval must specify: - 5.9.1 The business case for establishing an Approved List; - 5.9.2 The proposed duration of the Approved List: - 5.9.3 The maximum spend using the Approved List; and

-- 5.9.4 The method of procurement of and from the Approved List. - 5.10 In line with 'Identifying Potential Contracts' rule 6.4 below, all Approved Lists must be openly advertised to potential suppliers and must remain open for their duration to permit new suppliers to join. - 5.11 An approved list may not be used to procure Supplies, Works or Services with an aggregated value in excess of the Procurement Threshold.
+- 9.1 Approved Lists are lists of suppliers who meet the Council's minimum technical and financial standards for the types of Relevant Contract. - 9.2 The Assistant Director Commissioning and Procurement, following consultation with the Chief Legal & Monitoring Officer, may establish an Approved List of suppliers of Supplies, Services or Works, where the Council requires to make recurrent, low value, transactions of a similar type which must be priced individually and cannot be aggregated into a single procurement exercise. - 9.3 Any request for approval must specify: - 9.3.1 The business case for establishing an Approved List; - 9.3.2 The proposed duration of the Approved List; - 9.3.3 The maximum spend using the Approved List; and - 9.3.4 The method of procurement of and from the Approved List. - 9.4 All Approved Lists must be openly advertised to potential suppliers and must remain open for their duration to permit new suppliers to join.9.5 An Approved List may not be used to procure Supplies, Works or Services with an aggregated value in excess of the Procurement Threshold.